sylvaticus/juliatutorial/language-core/11-developing-julia-packages.md

 # 11 - Developing Julia packages

 A package is nothing else that a collection of one or more modules logically connected to provide a functionality, enriched  with metadata that make the discovery, usage and interconnection of modules much simpler.
-Hence, before developing a package be sure you fully understand how modules behave in Julia.
+Hence, before developing a package, be sure you fully understand how modules behave in Julia.

 As in the rest of the tutorial, when you read `julia> command` the command has to be issued in a Julia session, while with `(@v1.X) pkg> command` the command has to be issued in the special "package" mode of Julia (type `]` in a Julia session to access it).